-Here’s a quick look at our Adult Education Classes this year to give you an idea of the kinds of things we offer.
+Here’s a quick look at our Adult Education Classes the last few years to give you an idea of the kinds of things we offer.

 2016 Adult Education Offerings

 January 3: “Getting Your Affairs in Order” An “Open Q&A” with Patrice Al-Shatti about living wills, medical powers of attorney, home DNRs, planning for care, and all things end of life.

 January 10: “The Artist as Preacher—Illumination in The Saint John’s Bible” Presented by the Rev. Eric Hollas, O.S.B. from Saint John’s Abbey in Collegeville, MN.

 January 17: Recent Facility Improvements at All Saints’